jonpovey1989/AmazonAlexaSkills/Wunderlist/README.md

 - Naviagte to https://console.aws.amazon.com/lambda/
 - Create a new function and upload the zip file to the code tab
 - Set the trigger as an Amazon Alexa SKill
-- Set xClientId and xAccessToken envrionment variables
+- Set xClientId and xAccessToken envrionment variables assoicated with your wunderlist account
 - Set role as "lamba_basic_execution"
 - Set timeout as 5 secs